Vincent Morrow, MS

 A native of Phoenix, Vincent Morrow moved to California to attend Sonoma State University on a soccer scholarship.
 His proximity to wine country piqued his interest in wine, and when it came time to pick a concentration for his bachelor’s in business administration, he chose wine business strategies and marketing.

-A Master Sommelier before the age of 31, Morrow honed his wine knowledge working at renowned wineries such as Ridge Vineyards, and at lauded Bay Area restaurants that included Gary Danko, Benu, The French Laundry, and most recently Chef Claude Le Tohic’s ONE65.
-Along the way, he was named 2016 USA Champion in the TopSOMM Young Sommelier Competition.
-He entered the 2017 Chaîne des Rôtisseurs Jeunes Sommeliers Compétition, winning the USA Championship and placing 3rd overall in the world.
+A Master Sommelier before the age of 31, Morrow honed his wine knowledge working at renowned wineries such as Ridge Vineyards, and at lauded Bay Area restaurants that included The French Laundry, Gary Danko, Benu, and O' by Claude Le Tohic.
+Along the way, he was named 2016 USA Champion in the TopSOMM Young Sommelier Competition, and entered the 2017 Chaîne des Rôtisseurs Jeunes Sommeliers Competition, winning the USA Championship and placing 3rd overall in the world.